Ian Harding - Featured - Oliu

 • What happens if they click before something finishes loading?

-Various flows we solved for:
+Flows we solved for:

 • Allowing all users to log in using a magic link